Fun With Stress 1.3

 Say genetically there is a predisposition for the art of cooking if we descent from a long line of foodies.
 Suppose our parents are both chefs and we see them cooking at home with much zest and enthusiasm.
 Therefore while growing up, we develop an interest in the wide field of food and cooking.
 When nurtured and encouraged by our parents, there’s a chance of following in their footsteps.
 In this way, all things food related can become important and thus meaningful.
 We will probably develop interests in the direction of food and cooking of all kinds, but might not be all that interested in engineering.
 Then, if we’re standing in front of a magazine rack, titles like “New Taste Magazine” or “Chef’s Special” will be eye catchers whereas “Model Engineer” probably won’t.
 That means we have positively buttonized everything food-related, so that our attention will be pointed towards it when we come across it.

 Naturally this example is an oversimplification of reality, because the amount of variables that influence the development of body and personality (mind) are infinite.
 To begin with, it’s impossible to find out exactly whose genetic material ends up in our organism.
-Moreover only by experiment can we discover our interests and passions, and whether our physical and mental traits are more suitable for hockey or chess.
-In other words, we have to pursue all kinds of interests to find out what comes natural.
+Moreover only by experiment can we discover about our interests, talents, and passions, and whether our physical and mental traits are more suitable for hockey or chess.
+In other words, we have to pursue all kinds of interests to find out what comes natural to us.

 Finally there’s our upbringing or the way in which we are treated and educated when young, especially by our parents.
 What becomes meaningful for us is not determined so much by what they tell us, but much more with what we see them do; particularly the one with the dominant personality of the two.
 If the father has the dominant personality and he daily makes many misogynistic remarks, there’s a good chance a son will pick up misogyny if that brings approval from dad (and thereby the idea of acknowledgement, maybe even pride, and often misplaced for genuine love).
 Misogyny will therefore become important and meaningful for the son.[4]
 If the mother has the dominant personality and is overly protective, a child can develop the conviction that she is by default dependent on someone else to take care of her.
 Then as a grown-up the necessity of having someone other than herself as caretaker will become very important and meaningful, and she’ll do everything in her power to make that situation a reality.